-A novel structured means for online media outlets to engage their readers, that is less cumbersome than a "comment" and more informative than a "like".
+SB Voice is a novel structured means for online media outlets to communicate with their readers, that is less cumbersome than a "comment", is way more informative than a "like" and is just a click away.

-1. ShoutBack’s linguistic engine analyzes the contents of an online publication and extracts a list of important concepts discussed in it (e.g., people, brands, organizations).
+ShoutBack’s linguistic engine analyzes the contents of an online publication and extracts a list of important entities discussed in it (for example people, brands, organizations).

 Thus, ShoutBack gives them VOICE.